 VWL has the option to repurchase all receivables to redeem the notes at the earlier of the payment date on which the aggregate discounted portfolio balance is less than 10% of the discounted receivables balance at closing.

-Fitch has not considered this clean-up call option in its cash flow modelling, instead modelling the transaction for timely when most senior payment of interest and ultimate payment of principal by the legal final maturity date.
+Fitch has not considered this clean-up call option in its cash flow modelling, instead modelling the transaction for payment of interest and principal according to the notes' terms and conditions by the legal final maturity date.